 “The distinguishing characteristic of modern civilization is an indefinite multiplicity of human wants.”
+(So simplify your life).

 How and why did our lives become so complex in the first place?
 In many cases, we keep acquiring things because we believe the things will make us feel happier, more complete, more accomplished, better looking, or healthier.
 We want to feel a certain way, and we buy things to help us achieve the feeling.

 Maybe the things we buy do give us the feeling we want.
 A sleek Acura or sporty BMW feels wonderful to drive.
 They’re great status symbols—for awhile—until we’re faced with the repair bills or the first dent.
 It can be interesting to watch how you feel as your shiny new car gets older, racks up mileage, and loses its luster while you still owe four more years of monthly car payments.

 Many of the things we want fail to help us maintain the original feeling we had when we first acquired them.
 Our things pile up around us and suddenly we need to store them somewhere.
 Then we run out of room.
 What to do?
 Simplify your life.

 Once when I moved from my home in Atlanta to live in an ashram (a yoga and meditation center) in Tennessee, I decided to hold a garage sale to pare down.
 I collected in the living room all the things I wanted to unload, and although the room was large, I soon had it filled wall to wall with miscellaneous stuff.